T40O0/ADXL355_SPI_M5_SD_FIR/README.md

 Before uploading, copy the [FIR filter file](into_library/) into your library folder.

 ## Note
- -  - dustproof and waterproof (Do not immerse the case in water).
  - RTC setting required; measurement will only start if RTC year is set between 2024 and 2025.
 Modify line 135 if necessary.
    `while((dt.date.year < 2024) || (dt.date.year > 2025)) {`
  - Data output from the ADXL355 at 500 Hz is decimated to 100 Hz.
 The supplied FIR filter is a 50 Hz high-cut filter for 500 Hz.
 If you want to change the frequency, create a new FIR filter file.
  - A file is created every minute (RTC based) and acceleration data is written to the file every 15 seconds (clock based).
 Because of the different counting bases, it rarely happens that one file contains 45 secondof data and the next file contains 75 seconds of data.
  - A "[hat](3D_model/hat.stl)" is recommended for outdoor use.
    - [x] Blocks sunlight and protects the LCD.
    - [x] Falling volcanic ash is washed away by rain.
  - Do not submerge the case in water or other liquids.

 ## Licence